Don’t upload copyrighted videos to YouTube.

 If you don’t have these options, then your recourse is to use free videos without copyright for your YouTube channel.

 Where to Find Copyright-Free Videos to Upload on YouTube

-The quickest way to get copyright-free videos to upload on YouTube is to visit the following resources.
+The quickest way to get copyright-free videos to upload on YouTube is to visit a stock video footage site.

 The first thing you want to do when visiting these websites is to ensure that the videos are really copyright-free.
 Some websites say their videos are copyright-free.
 Don’t take their word for it.
 There could be hidden terms that may catch you off-guard later.